EHatem03/giphy/README.md

 ## Day 3
 ### JS
-- [ ] Complete one of the folowing extensions
+- [ ] Complete one of the following extensions
     - Create a button that randomly chooses only one gif from response.
     - Display all the images in the response to the screen.
     - Create a mail_to link that will email the gif to anyone you want.